 But, are you still looking for the right mentor to support your career?
 Check out the following article to understand it first.

+So, what is a mentor?
 A mentor does not always have to be a college professor or someone with a high level of education.
 A mentor is someone who professionally has certain life experiences and voluntarily assists others in the development of certain skills, competencies, and life goals.

-In addition, mentors have the meaning of a person who has long been in a certain field and proved successful in achieving success from any activity in that field.
+In addition, mentors have the meaning of a person who has long been in a certain field and proved successful in achieving success in any activity in that field.
 Mentors are also defined as individuals who act as advisors or coaches to people who have limited experience.

 However, to be an effective mentor, you need to understand that the role must be reliable, sincere, and adjust according to the requirements of the mentee.
 As a mentor, it is necessary to provide mentoring that includes a series of achievements in a sustainable and stable manner.